jhoerr/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 The Configuration of cloudmesh is controled with a yaml file that is placed in ``~/.clloudmesh/cloudmesh4.yaml``.
-It is created automatically from the templace located at
+It is created automatically from the template located at

 -  https://github.com/cloudmesh/cloudmesh-cloud/blob/master/cloudmesh/etc/cloudmesh4.yaml

-You can customize the file.
+You can customize the file while editing it.